Home

 Boots, three light sources (a good flashlight or headlamp

-and tow backup lights), some sort of head protection (hard
+and two backup lights), some sort of head protection (hard

 hat, climbing helmet or even a bicycle helmet) and layered